 Introduction of magic

 Being gods, the Aesir had few things that they did not possess.
 Yet, magic was something that did not exist in Asgard.
 So when a mighty völva (witch) appeared at their court, they were curious to see the power of magic.
 Völva could alter fate, after all.
 The gods knew that they would be doomed in Ragnarok, the ultimate fate in which many of them would die.
-Maybe magic could help them alter their fate.
+Perhaps magic could help them to alter their fate.

 Although the Aesir were the gods of destruction and might, the Vanir proved to be worthy opponents.
 The Aesir sure tried to best them, as they launched an invasion into Vanaheim to eradicate the rival family once and for all.

 Perhaps Odin forgot to mention that these were the people of his brothers.
 Perhaps Odin wanted to eradicate his crimes of the past once and for all.
 Most likely, Odin wanted to obtain all knowledge that the Vanir possessed, including the knowledge of magic.

 Neither side would win this war.
 This is something that both sides soon realized.
 If neither side was going to win the war, neither side was willing to spend effort (and lives) on it either.